-Retail development will be permitted in the defined centres provided that it:

-- i. is compatible with the role and retail character of the centre; and - ii. it accords with policies for Eastleigh town centre set out in Chapter 6 (policies E3 - E4, Section 6.4).
+- 1. Retail development will be permitted in the defined centres provided that it: - a. is compatible with the role and retail character of the centre; and - b. it accords with policies for Eastleigh town centre set out in Chapter 6 (policies E3 E4, Section 6.4). - 2.
 Retail development will only be permitted outside these centres subject to a sequential test demonstrating that, having shown flexibility on store format and the scope for disaggregation, there are no suitable, viable and available sites or premises for the proposed use within, or failing that adjoining, an existing centre.
-In addition, the proposed development must:

-- a. be within the urban edge (as defined on the policies map); - b. not by itself or cumulatively with other proposals have a significant adverse impact on any existing or proposed centre.
-A retail impact assessment may be required for proposals equal to or greater than 350sq.m of net additional retail floor space; and - c. be sustainably located in terms of accessibility by modes of transport other than the private car.

-Conditions restricting the range of goods sold, the sub-division of units or internal alterations that would increase floor space may be applied.
-The relief of conditions that restrict out-of-centre stores to the sale of specific goods will not be permitted where this would conflict with criteria (b) and (c) above.
+In addition, the proposed development must: - a. be within the urban edge (as defined on the policies map); - b. not by itself or cumulatively with other proposals have a significant adverse impact on any existing or proposed centre.
+A retail impact assessment will be required for proposals equal to or greater than 350 sq.m of net additional retail floorspace; and - c. be sustainably located in terms of accessibility by modes of transport other than the private car. - 3.
+Conditions restricting the range of goods sold, the sub-division of units or internal alterations that would increase floorspace may be applied.
+The relief of conditions that restrict out-of-centre stores to the sale of specific goods will not be permitted where this would conflict with criteria (b) and (c) above. - 5.112 The Borough Council seeks to focus retail activity within the defined town, district and local centres in the Borough.
+The Eastleigh Retail and Leisure Needs Assessment (Carter Jonas) identifies a limited need for additional convenience goods in the two district centres, local centres and the rest of the Borough.
+It also identifies a limited need across the Borough for comparison goods in the short term, increasing in the longer term.
+There is believed to be capacity within Eastleigh town centre, Chandler's Ford and Hedge End centres to accommodate the level of development required in the short term and therefore no new allocations for main town centre uses are made adjoining the town centre or any other existing centres.
+Any such provision coming forward at an early stage should be confined to existing centres and local centres with planning permission on strategic sites across the Borough.
+Table 4 below sets out the Borough wide need in approximately 5 year periods and splits this between convenience and comparison floorspace:

+Table 4: Floorspace needs by type and year

+Type/Year 2022 2027 2032 2036

+Convenience -729m 2 454m 2 1,500m 2 2,345m 2

+Comparison 94m 2 6,360m 2 12,935m 2 18,564m 2

+Retail Floorspace Provision Background Paper (Eastleigh Borough Council June 2018)